 kubeletrestarts, it will report all pods as

 NotReadyon startup until it reruns its probes (#100277), which leads to temporary endpoint and load balancer target removal (#102367).
-Pull requests to improve from our colleagues were rejected.
-Even with support from one of the Kubernetes networking SIG chairs, who joined the discussion and was also questioning the current behavior, the topic didn’t move forward.
+This topic is somewhat controversial.
 Gardener uses rolling updates and a jitter to spread necessary